 Is Robitussin Safe for Dogs?

-The health of your dog is a vital aspect of pet ownership.
-Unfortunately, when your animal is not feeling well or has issues, frequent trips to the local vet can add up and cost a pretty penny.
+Monitoring the health of your dog is a critical aspect of pet ownership.
+Unfortunately, when your animal is not feeling well or has health issues, frequent trips to the local vet can add up and cost a pretty penny.

 Thankfully, there are some over-the-counter medications, including some Robitussin varieties, that can provide relief for some symptoms in your dog.